Christina Patterson – writer, broadcaster, non-executive director, consultant

 About

-Christina Patterson is a writer and broadcaster.
+Christina Patterson is a writer, broadcaster and coach.
 A former columnist at The Independent and Director of the Poetry Society, she now writes for The Sunday Times and The Guardian about society, culture, politics, books and the arts.

 Latest Posts